bhoangg/rpi-labs/README.md

 # labs
-It is not just a lab, it is the simplest experiment to understand
+It is a group of several experimentation to understand Arm architecture, linux device driver and android framework

+Note: this project is in progressing.
+The documentation is not update to date